Bělá u Jevíčka: Geography

 Bělá u Jevíčka is located about 18 km southeast of Svitavy and 47 km north of Brno.
 It lies in the southern tip of the Orlické Foothills.
 The highest point is the hill Za Lomem at 560 m above sea level.
 The stream Malonínský potok flows through the municipality.

 History

 The first written mention of Bělá u Jevíčka is from 1258.
 In 1396, the village was acquired by Sulík of Radkov, who immediately sold it to the Augustinian monastery in Jevíčko.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-There are basically no protected cultural monuments in the municipality, only a part of the protected area of the sanatorium in neighbouring Jevíčko extends here marginally.
+There are no protected cultural monuments in the municipality, only a part of the protected area of the sanatorium in neighbouring Jevíčko extends there marginally.